 | 10 | 34 | 55 |

-How the CTE works:
++------+-------+------------+How the CTE works:

--th Fibonacci number.
+nis a display column to indicate that the row contains then-th Fibonacci number.
 For example, the 8th Fibonacci number is 13.The

-column displays Fibonacci numbern
+fib_ncolumn displays Fibonacci numbern.The

-reaches 10.
+nreaches 10.
 This is an arbitrary choice, to limit the output to a small set of rows.

 The preceding output shows the entire CTE result.
 To select just

-part of it, add an appropriate WHERE
+part of it, add an appropriate WHERE clause

-to the top-level SELECT
+to the top-level SELECT.
+For

 example, to select the 8th Fibonacci number, do this: